alexmanguera/Adwords-Scripts/README.md

 * Spreadsheet selector in place.
 * Fixed to iterate over "Enabled" Keywords only under a specified campaigns.
-* optimized to minimize runtime by specifying
+* optimized to minimize runtime by specifying additional filters when querying.

+ver 1.2

+* Ability to move irrelevant (low STS keywords that does not meet threshold) to an Ad Group Placeholder.
+* Creates the Ad Group placeholder if it does not exists.
 - - - - - - - - - - - - - - - - - - - - -